What applications does Mount Holyoke accept?

 What standardized tests are required?

 Mount Holyoke is test-optional.
 SAT scores - as well as scores from other standardized tests, such as the ACT - are not required for admission.
+Please refer to our testing policies page for more information.

 Standardized test submission in the form of the SAT, ACT, or 2 SAT subject tests is required for home-schooled applicants who have pursued a self-study or online curriculum exclusively.
 The testing requirement can be waived (on an individual basis), by contacting the admission office.